 Not seeing your changes in Lightroom?
 Right-click on SmugMug and click Edit Settings to bring up the Publishing Manager box.
 Hit the Sync Now button under SmugMug Settings to force a refresh.

-Similarly, creating a new gallery with the same name as an existing one will automatically publish to the original if you have chosen Sync Folders and Galleries in the Publishing Settings.
+Similarly, creating a new gallery with the same name as an existing one will automatically publish to the original if you've chosen Sync Folders and Galleries in the Publishing Settings.
 Otherwise, you'll get two galleries with the same name on your site.

 Modifying images, captions, keywords, or GPS data triggers Lightroom to republish the photo information, even if it already exists in your gallery.
 This won’t replace the photo itself.